CheropS/instagram-clone/README.md

 You then run the application using your favorite code viewer.

 ## How to Use it
-You can follow the deployed link: .
+You can follow the deployed link:https://instaclone010.herokuapp.com/.
 A user logs into the application and creates their profile.
 This allows the user to add, comment and delete images and comments entered.
 After a user is finished, he/she logs out of the application.

 ## Programming Languages used